 3D printers use digital models to fabricate three dimensional objects one layer at a time.
 The process has been used in engineering and commercial settings for almost 30 years.
 Low cost 3D printers, do-it-yourself kits, and open source software are bringing the technology into broader use.

-The UT Health San Antonio Library has two 3D printers.
+The UT Health San Antonio Library has three 3D printers.

 The Makerbot prints objects up to 9.9 x 7.8 x 5.9 inches, and the TAZ prints objects up to 11.02 x 11.02 x 9.8 inches.

 We primarily use two types of filament: recyclable PLA plastic, and NinjaFlex flexible filament.

 The 3D print service is available for use by students, faculty, researchers, and mentors affiliated with UT Health San Antonio.